For adults 40+ with sciatica or lower-back pain

 My pain has been there for years.
 Will ten minutes a morning even dent it?

 Honestly: we can't promise you a number, and you should distrust anyone who does.
 What we can say is that gentle, consistent movement is the approach clinical guidance recommends for sciatica, and consistency is exactly what this is engineered for.
-Give it the free trial plus a few weeks, and let your own pain-trend line answer the question.
+Give it a few honest weeks - the 30-day money-back guarantee covers you the whole time - and let your own pain-trend line answer the question.

 What if I wake up in a full flare?